kevcal20/tonkodesite/README.md

-# tonkodesite
+# Tonkode
 ### A language for Ramen Lovers Tonkode was created as a simple programming language to get ramen lovers excited about programming.
 You will be cooking ramen for a master, and he will be reviewing your work.
 Choose your decesions carefully.

-You can add: -Broth (miso, shoyu, or/and tonkotsu) -Toppings (negi, nori, or/and tamago) -and Meat! (beef, chashu, or/and chicken)
+You can add:
+- Broth (miso, shoyu, or/and tonkotsu)
+- Toppings (negi, nori, or/and tamago)
+- and Meat! (beef, chashu, or/and chicken)

 Sample Input:

 begin
   broth tonkotsu
   topping negi
   topping nori
 end

 Sample Output:
 Adding broth: shoyu (20 points)
 Adding topping: tamago (30 points)
 Adding meat: chashu (50 points)

 Lets take it to the master for his approval!